New Focus will get a jacked-up Active version.

 Depending on the region, the new Focus will be available with a number of turbocharged petrol and diesel engines, and we expect the 1.5-litre three-cylinder turbo to be the big seller.
 Naturally, ST and RS variants will join the range at a later date.

-We're all set to see the newest Ford Focus at the Geneva motor show in March – European versions of the car will continue to be built at Ford's factory in Germany.
+We're all set to see the newest Ford Focus in the first half of 2018, and it's likely to be a Europe reveal.
+European versions of the car will continue to be built at Ford's factory in Germany, while versions of the car for the global market will be produced in China.
 The hatch and estate will arrive first, followed by the Active and super plush Vignale version early in 2019.